Why Genetic Counseling?

 How Can I Find a Genetic Counselor Near Me?

-Tired of hassling with the healthcare system or looking for more privacy?
 Look no further!
 Grey Genetics provides you with expert genetics consults wherever you are.
 Using telehealth communications, we bring genetic counseling to you in the comfort of your own home.
-Simply schedule a consult with us at your convenience.
-We can consult with you at times that are convenient for you and your families, outside of normal business hours upon request.
-Just send us an email to arrange.
+Simply schedule a consult with one of our genetic counselors at your convenience.
+We can consult with you at times that are convenient for you and your families, including outside of normal business hours.